 The goal of theoretical elementary particle physics is to understand the most fundamental laws which govern our universe, and to understand the structure and nature of the universe at the deepest level.
 Theorists at Baylor are approaching these questions from a variety of perspectives.

 Collision properties are calculated in the context of realistic detector simulations using "Monte Carlo" event generators, which randomly generate scattering events based on the predictions of quantum field theory.
-The Monte Carlo realization of the radiative corrections has played an essential role in precision Standard Model tests and new physics probes in the LEPII final data analysis, and in the preparation of the physics for the CERN LHC.
+The Monte Carlo realization of the radiative corrections has played an essential role in precision Standard Model tests and new physics probes in the LEPII final data analysis, and in the preparation and ongoing analysis for the physics of the CERN LHC.
 These calculations also have immediate consequences for the ongoing studies in the final data analysis for the now closed FNAL Tevatron and for precision Standard Model tests at the B-Factories and at the Φ-Factory.
 High precision is achieved via resummation methods based on the theory of Yennie, Frautschi and Suura which Dr. Ward has extended to QCD for LHC applications.

 The methods developed by Yennie, Frautschi and Suura for resumming the infrared terms in quantum field theory can also be applied to perturbative quantum gravity.
-Dr. Ward has been investigating this, and in the process has found a new way to analyze classes of quantum gravity graphs which may otherwise have been expected to produce divergences.
+Dr. Ward has been investigating this and, in the process, has found a new way to analyze classes of quantum gravity graphs which may otherwise have been expected to produce divergences.
 This may provide a fruitful new approach to the long-standing problem of quantizing gravity.
 Recent progress includes an estimate of the cosmological constant with the result ρΛ = (0.0024 eV)4.

 If you are interested in studying the role of higher-order radiative corrections in particle physics phenomenology, you may contact Dr. Ward.